 Development and construction is continuing at a similar pace, if not in some areas busier than ever and yet it appears this could be hampered if the planning services teams remain so stretched.

 Planning applications have after all increased for many local authorities over 2020.

 There have been sharp rises seen in planning applications in the domestic market for homeowners seeking changes to their home to utilise unspent holiday funds, Landowners are taking the time to review developments for other purposes, looking forward to a slightly changed landscape in the future.
 There are question marks over city centre developments, student housing and alternative uses for industrial/commercial buildings.
 As we are aware, businesses have declined with some sadly lost, so applications are being made to bring empty buildings back into use through change of use applications, further clogging up the planning system.

 In addition, delays have also come about to the way some planning departments are operating.
 Since the relaxation from the initial “lockdown” measures, those in the private sector continue to carry out safe and socially distanced site visits, meeting “Covid-secure” guidelines.
 This is not the case for local authorities, with still a large portion of planning departments still adhering to the strict rules implemented during the first lockdown, which prevents them from visiting a site “on the ground”.

 Unfortunately, the severe planning application delays will, if they continue on their present form, potentially hamper the construction industry by delaying projects from commencing onsite.

 As we enter another lockdown, we and many others within the construction industry, aim to stay open with services remaining unaffected.
 We will continue to complete site visits in a COVID secure way.

-Our office is currently closed to the public between the 5th November and the 2nd December 2020, but we can be contacted either via telephone – 01484 960560 or via email: firstname.lastname@example.org.
+Our office is currently closed to the public, but we can be contacted either via telephone – 01484 960560 or via email: firstname.lastname@example.org.